 Development aid and expertise have assumed special significance for many countries worldwide vis-a-vis their resource constraints and lack of capacity to plan, develop and implement projects and programmes.
 International donors and development organizations assist the developing and the under-developed world to overcome their obstacles to socio-economic progress, providing financial support, together with a wide range of technical and administrative facilities.

 The European Union is the world’s leading donor working with partner countries across the globe.
-While the member states themselves are beneficiaries of the EU regional funding (i.e. structural funds), the EU External Assistance aims at protecting European citizens and the stability & prosperity of countries beyond the EU borders, offering donations to countries of all five continents, depending on their relation with the EU.
+While the member states themselves are beneficiaries of the EU regional funding (i.e. structural funds), the EU External Assistance aims at protecting European citizens and the stability & prosperity of countries beyond the EU borders, offering donations to countries on of all five continents, depending on their relationship with the EU.

-EU’s enlargement policy assists the seven Western Balkan candidate and potential candidate countries and Iceland in meeting the “Copenhagen criteria”, implementing EU’s stabilisation and association policy, aligning with EU standards and legislation, and preparing themselves for the rights and obligations that come with EU membership.
+The EU’s enlargement policy assists the seven Western Balkan candidate and potential candidate countries and Iceland in meeting the “Copenhagen criteria”, implementing the EU’s stabilisation and association policy, aligning with EU standards and legislation, and preparing themselves for the rights and obligations that come with EU membership.
 The Instrument for Pre-accession Assistance (IPA) is the means by which the EU supports reforms in the ‘enlargement countries’ with financial and technical assistance.

 Across its service lines and industry coverage, PLANET is implementing multiple types of projects, including large-scale Technical Assistance projects, Framework Technical Assistance projects, provision of Services to Donors, and large-scale Research & Innovation projects.

-Large-scale assignments for the provision of Technical Assistance (TA) refer to multi-disciplinary collaboration projects funded by international donors (World Bank, European Bank for Reconstruction and Development, European Investment Bank, International Finance Corporation, Asian Development Bank, African Development Bank, and mainly European Commission), worked out in partnership with stakeholders in government, the private sector, NGOs and citizens groups, mostly falling under the following pillars:
+Large-scale assignments for the provision of Technical Assistance (TA) refer to multi-disciplinary collaboration projects funded by international donors (World Bank, European Bank for Reconstruction and Development, European Investment Bank, International Finance Corporation, Asian Development Bank, African Development Bank, and mainly the European Commission), worked out in partnership with stakeholders in government, the private sector, NGOs and citizens’ groups, mostly falling under the following pillars:

-Short-term assignments in the form of Framework Contracts (FWCs) refer to the provision of technical assistance to countries benefiting from funds by international donors (World Bank and, mainly, the European Commission) in multiple sectors, mostly including services for drafting of technical specifications, feasibility studies, tender evaluation, capacity building of state organisations, technical control of the project progress, monitoring and supervision of projects.
+Short-term assignments in the form of Framework Contracts (FWCs) refer to the provision of technical assistance to countries benefiting from funds by international donors (World Bank and, mainly, the European Commission) in multiple sectors, mostly including services for the drafting of technical specifications, feasibility studies, tender evaluation, capacity building of state organisations, technical control of the project progress, monitoring and supervision of projects.

 Individually tendered projects or framework contracts for the provision of multiple Services to Donors (World Bank and, mainly, the European Commission) aim at ensuring the operations of EU institutions or programmes through

 PLANET’s donor-funded projects present a wide geographical dispersion, taking place worldwide.
-Our international experience record includes more than 200 EU and other donor funded projects, implemented in more than 30 countries.
-While most of the respective contracts have been awarded through individual tendering procedures, PLANET has also been a Framework Contractor for European Commission’s External Aid (EuropeAid) for many years, presently leading the contracted consortia for Lot 2 “Transport & Infrastructure” and Lot 3 “Telecommunications and Information Technologies”, and being a member of consortia contracted for Lot 4 “Energy and Nuclear Safety”, Lot 7 “Governance and Home Affairs”, and Lot 11 “Macro economy, Statistics and Public Finance Management”.
+Our record of international experience includes more than 200 EU and other donor funded projects, implemented in more than 30 countries.
+While most of the respective contracts have been awarded through individual tendering procedures, PLANET has also been a Framework Contractor for the European Commission’s External Aid (EuropeAid) for many years, presently leading the contracted consortia for Lot 2 “Transport & Infrastructure” and Lot 3 “Telecommunications and Information Technologies”, and being a member of consortia contracted for Lot 4 “Energy and Nuclear Safety”, Lot 7 “Governance and Home Affairs”, and Lot 11 “Macro economy, Statistics and Public Finance Management”.